Rep. Byron Donalds for Sen. Scott - November 12th, Hour 3

 What happens in Florida?

-For example, Mike Waltz, I believe, is going in and he's a friend of yours and a friend of this program.
+For example, Mike Waltz, I believe, is going in, and he's a friend of yours and a friend of this program.

-And who now, how does that replacement occur?
+And now, how does that replacement occur?

-Um, I think it's probably a two to three month process, probably two months, if I remember correctly.
+I think it's probably a two to three month process, probably two months, if I remember correctly.

-So the seat will be vacant for two months until we were able to get a new uh uh a new elected person out of the nineteenth district or in Waltz in in Florida's sixth district, about two months or so.
+So the seat will be vacant for two months until we were able to get a new elected person out of the 19th district or Waltz in Florida's 6th District.

-But with a small majority, we're gonna have to be careful if you have at least the Fonican and Congressman Waltz going in and maybe you going in, you know, at that point we're now risking the majority, and wouldn't we need to kind of wait on some of these appointments?
+But with a small majority, we're going to have to be careful if you have Elise Stefanic and Congressman Waltz going in and maybe you going in.

 I think you're probably right.

-Because the truth is if President Trump has a new four-year term, grateful for that.
+Because the truth is, if President Trump has a new four-year term, grateful for that.

 Because that's the ways of Washington.